China is Doing Its Best Combating a Prominent Threat–Global Warming

 Both C3S and the World Meteorological Organization reported that the last six years were the warmest on record and that 2020 capped the warmest decade.

-The joint assessments from these institutions reported that the Earth was about 1.2 degrees Celsius warmer than the pre-industrial revolution levels, which made us a step closer to the limit stipulated by the Paris Agreement, which aims to keep global warming well below 2, preferably 1.5 degree Celsius.
+The joint assessments from these institutions reported that the Earth was about 1.2 degrees Celsius warmer than the pre-industrial levels, which made us a step closer to the limit stipulated by the Paris Agreement, which aims to keep global warming well below 2, preferably 1.5 degree Celsius.
 “There has been a consensus among global climate institutions that the planet is still heating up,” Huang told China Focus.

 Not only is the global surface temperature soaring, but the ocean, which absorbs more than 90 percent of the global heat, is warming as well.